raspberrypi/documentation/faqs/README.md

 The Model A+ is the low-cost variant of the Raspberry Pi.
 It has 512MB RAM (as of August 2016: earlier models have 256MB), one USB port, 40 GPIO pins, and no Ethernet port.
 The Model B+ is the final revision of the original Raspberry Pi.
 It has 512MB RAM, four USB ports, 40 GPIO pins, and an Ethernet port.

 In February 2015, it was superseded by the Pi 2 Model B, the second generation of the Raspberry Pi.
-The Pi 2 shares many specs with the Pi 1 B+, and originally used a 900MHz quad-core Arm Cortex-A7 CPU and has 1GB RAM.
-Some recent version of the Pi 2 (v1.2) now use a 900MHz Arm Cortex-A53 CPU.
+The Pi 2 shares many specs with the Pi 1 B+, and originally used a 900MHz quad-core ARM Cortex-A7 CPU and has 1GB RAM.
+Some recent version of the Pi 2 (v1.2) now use a 900MHz ARM Cortex-A53 CPU.

 The Pi 3 Model B was launched in February 2016.
-It uses a 1.2GHz 64-bit quad-core Arm Cortex-A53 CPU, has 1GB RAM, integrated 802.11n wireless LAN, and Bluetooth 4.1.
+It uses a 1.2GHz 64-bit quad-core ARM Cortex-A53 CPU, has 1GB RAM, integrated 802.11n wireless LAN, and Bluetooth 4.1.

 The Pi 3 Model B+ was launched in March 2018.
-It uses a 1.4GHz 64-bit quad-core Arm Cortex-A53 CPU, has 1GB RAM, gigabit Ethernet, integrated 802.11ac/n wireless LAN, and Bluetooth 4.2. and is the model we recommend for use in schools, due to its flexibility for the learner.
+It uses a 1.4GHz 64-bit quad-core ARM Cortex-A53 CPU, has 1GB RAM, gigabit Ethernet, integrated 802.11ac/n wireless LAN, and Bluetooth 4.2. and is the model we recommend for use in schools, due to its flexibility for the learner.

 The Pi Zero and Pi Zero W/WH are half the size of a Model A+, with a 1GHz single-core CPU and 512MB RAM, and mini-HDMI and USB On-The-Go ports and a camera connector.
 The Pi Zero W also has integrated 802.11n wireless LAN and Bluetooth 4.1.
 The Pi Zero WH is identical to the Zero W, but comes with a pre-soldered header.